 Serial arsonist wanted after downtown Portland fires

 PORTLAND Ore.
-(KPTV) - Portland Fire & Rescue is asking people for help in identifying a serial arsonist who was active early Wednesday morning.
+(KPTV) - Portland Fire & Rescue is asking for help to find a serial arsonist who was active early Wednesday morning.

 Around 3 a.m.
 Wednesday, a series of 10 ‘suspicious’ fires began, PF&R said.
 The fires began with a fire in the Kerns Neighborhood in northeast Portland and as the arsonist traveled south, ended with a fire in the Hosford-Abernathy neighborhood just after 7 a.m.